 Click on the country name or the other links within the entry to view a video of the sign.
-Descriptions assume right hand dominance and American Sign Language handshapes (Click here for the ASL manual alphabet and here for an online ASL dictionary).
+Descriptions incorporate American Sign Language handshapes (Refer to the ASL manual alphabet and an online ASL dictionary).

-and draws a line straight across forehead (from TALIBAN),
+at thumb and draws a line straight across forehead (from

 4) "A.F." taps on chin stating at the left with "A" then

 5) extended-thumb "B" hand pulls across the face into an "A"

 touching the other cheek with the thumb (reminiscent of women

 formerly covering their face but now freedom to reveal the

 6) like BASE/FOUNDATION, tap "A" at the wrist then move down

 the forearm to tap "F" on the elbow;